 A lockdown at East Carolina University has been lifted, about three hours after police reported spotting a man with an assault rifle near the campus.
-As it turned out, the man wasn’t carrying a weapon.
-He was carrying an umbrella.

 “The situation has ended and there is no threat to the campus at this time,” ECU news services office spokeswoman Jeannine Manning-Hutson told ABCNews.com.